Home ยป Korean Soup and Stew ยป How to Make Korean Style Dashi Stock

 Note

-• If you think your anchovy smells overly fishy, you can stir fry it in a pan (without any oil) for a few minutes or microwave it (under 1 minute – this is my guess only).
-This is recommended by the dried anchovy manufacturer.
-However, I didn’t think it was necessary for my recipe above.
+• If your anchovies have an overly fishy smell, you can stir-fry them in a dry pan for a few minutes or microwave them for less than a minute (just my rough estimate).
+This method is actually recommended by dried anchovy manufacturers, but I didn’t find it necessary for my recipe.

 How to Make Korean Style Dashi (Dried Kelp and Dried Anchovy Stock) | MyKoreanKitchen.com